serenity-js/serenity-js/book/from-scripts-to-serenity/writing-what-you-would-like-to-read.md

 ```

 :bulb: Because we've designed our test system from outside-in,
-composing high-level Tasks such as `Start` from lower-level ones,
+composing high-level tasks such as `Start` from lower-level ones,
 such as `AddATodoItem`, we only had to implement the change in one place.

 ## Asking the right Questions